snchakri/lumen_25028_ttms/stage_3/Stage 3 Data Compilation Onboarding Guide for Curs.md

 ## 5. Recent Fixes \& Mock Removal

-- **All mock functions eliminated**: No placeholder returns, no `asyncio.sleep` simulations, no fake data.
+- **All placeholder functions eliminated**: No placeholder returns, no `asyncio.sleep` simulations, no fake data.
 - **Algorithms completed**: B-tree splits, Floyd-Warshall, BCNF join tests, Shannon entropy, statistical correlation.
 - **MockCompilationEngine** and fake memory managers removed.
-- **Production-grade error handling and structured logging** added across modules.
+- **complete error handling and structured logging** added across modules.

-Refer to **STAGE3_COMPREHENSIVE_ISSUES_REPORT.md** for prior inconsistencies and how each was addressed.
+Refer to **STAGE3_complete_ISSUES_REPORT.md** for prior inconsistencies and how each was addressed.

 ***